thediveo/lxkns/web/lxkns/README.md

 ## Overview

 - `src/` – contains the application top-level elements.
 Reusable elements are factored out into the `components/` and `hooks/` sub-directories.
+In the following, we won't cover everthings down to the last details, but hopefully give you a good view on the **lxkns** react application.

+  - `app/` – the main application itself, including the `App` component.
-  - `App.js` – the application's `App` functional component, from which all chaos descends.
+    - `App.tsx` – the application's `App` functional component, from which all chaos descends.
+    - `appstyles.jsx` – defines global styling (instead of a `.css` file).
+    - `About.tsx` – an "about" component explaining this web application to unsuspecting users.

   - `components/` – potentially reusable components, some more reusable, others less.

     - `appbardrawer` – the `AppBarDrawer` component provides apps with the usual task bar, as well as a swipeable drawer.
 This component takes on the daunting task of wiring up these things and setting up the standard elements, such as the drawer hamburger icon and the app bar title.

     - `discovery` – queries the lxkns discovery API `/api/namespaces` and then provides the results via context.
 Also does some result pre-processing in order to allow apps easy and quick navigation on the information model using object references, instead of having to look-up IDs all the time.

-    - `elevationscroll` – implements an elevated task bar when the user scrolls down.
+    - (`elevationscroll` – implements an elevated task bar when the user scrolls down.
+Please note that this component isn't used anymore in this app but is kept here for potential reuse in other projects.)

     - `extlink`

     - `lxkns` – provides the basic lxkns discovery data types for `Namespace`, `Process`, et cetera.

     - `namespace` – renders a single namespace with additional information, such as the ealdorman process and control group information.

     - `refresher` – provides a one-shot refresh button as well as a refresh interval pop-down menu.
 Automatically interacts with a discovery context.

     - `usernamespacetree` – implements a view into user namespaces with their tenant namespaces.

   - `hooks/` – reusable hooks for functional components.
     - `id` – returns a unique and stable identifier to be used with (rendered) HTML elements.
     - `interval` – an interval timer for functional components.

 - `static/` –

 - `public/` –

 - `build/` – after running `yarn build` in the `web/lxkns` directory, this `build/` subdirectory will contain the optimized web app.